-Funding for the Center has been generously provided by The Cameron Foundation, The National Library of Medicine, Sports Backers of Richmond, and the Petersburg Wellness Consortium Oral Health Engagement Project.
-Each of the primary partners also provides generous in-kind support.
+Funding for the Center has been generously provided by The Cameron Foundation, The National Library of Medicine, Sports Backers of Richmond, the Petersburg Wellness Consortium Oral Health Engagement Project, the National Network of Libraries of Medicine, and the Petersburg High Options Partnership Program (PHOPs) Each of the primary partners also provides generous in-kind support.

 To provide access to accurate and reliable health information to all citizens of Petersburg and the surrounding areas